 Is it available over-the-counter?

-You will need a prescription in order to be able to buy Competact from our online pharmacy.
+You will need a prescription in order to be able to buy Competact from a UK pharmacy.
 This is so that a doctor can make sure it is safe for you to use before issuing it.
-Our service has been designed so that you can undergo consultation with ease.
-Take our questionnaire, and we’ll ship your item once it has been confirmed as suitable.

 Is it right for me?